Tristan und Isolde: In popular culture

 The following year Beardsley produced a print depicting a stylised image of a woman, standing in front of a half length yellow curtain, wearing an ornate flowered hat and holding a large drinking vessel to her mouth.
 In the bottom right-hand corner is the word 'ISOLDE'.
 Isolde was first reproduced in colour lithography (red, green, grey and black) as a supplement to The Studio, October 1895.
 The drawing (in yellow, black and white) is in the collection of the Victoria and Albert Museum.

 The opera forms the backdrop of Horacio Quiroga's tale of love lost, "La muerte de Isolda" (The Death of Isolde) from his collection Cuentos de amor de locura y de muerte (1917).

-In Alfred Hitchcock's 1963 film The Birds, a recording of Tristan is prominently displayed in the scene in which Annie (Suzanne Pleshette) resignedly reveals to Melanie (Tippi Hedren) her unrequited love for Mitch.
+Luis Buñuel included the "Liebestod" in his surrealist films Un Chien Andalou (1929) and L'Age d'Or (1930).
+Bernard Herrmann's score for Alfred Hitchcock's Vertigo (1958) is heavily reminiscent of the "Liebestod", most evidently in the recognition scene.
+In Hitchcock's The Birds (1963), a recording of Tristan is prominently displayed in the scene in which Annie (Suzanne Pleshette) resignedly reveals to Melanie (Tippi Hedren) her unrequited love for Mitch.
 For Camille Paglia, the visual inclusion of the LP cover, with the opera's 'theme of self-immolation through doomed love' signifies that Annie is a forlorn romantic.

 Dalit Warshaw's concerto for piano and orchestra, Conjuring Tristan, draws on the opera's leitmotifs to recast the narrative and dramatic events of Thomas Mann's Tristan through Wagner's music.
 Warshaw was inspired by developments in Mann's mediation of the Tristan legend which see a former pianist's love for music rekindled by the opera's score.

+François Girard's Thirty Two Short Films About Glenn Gould (1993) features a young Gould listening to Toscanini conducting the Prelude.

 Lars von Trier's 2011 film Melancholia prominently features music from the prelude.

-The famous "Liebestod" is used in the soundtrack of the third episode of the first season of The Crown.